m4salah/dlog/docs/extensions.md

 An extension is a

-* Go module/package that imports xlog package
+* Go module/package that imports dlog package
 * Can be hosted anywhere
 *  Has an `init` function
 *  Uses `Register*` functions in the `init` function (checkout Go package documentation)
-*  Adds or improves a feature in xlog using one or more of the extension points.
+*  Adds or improves a feature in dlog using one or more of the extension points.
-*  Imported by a the `main` package of your knowledgebase along with all other extensions and Xlog itself. an example can be found in Xlog CLI
+*  Imported by a the `main` package of your knowledgebase along with all other extensions and dlog itself. an example can be found in dlog CLI

 # Creating extensions